buildium/generator-csharp-flow/README.md

   Entities\Entity\Entity.cs
 ```

+It's recommended to install [Yeoman.VisualStudio](https://github.com/ryansmith940/Yeoman.VisualStudio),
+and run your C# generators through the Package Manager console
+if you want files to be automatically added to your .csproj files.

 #Options

 When creating your entity and associated service, manager, and interfaces, you will be given an option to create